Gautam87/UserList/README.md

 # UserList
 This is a simple project where a list of users is fetched from the GET API given by Neva Innovation Labs.
-The app stores the data to the local Database and is displayed from db when the app is opened next time.
+The app stores the data to the local Database and is displayed from Database when the app is opened next time.
-Users can try again when the network isn't available and can refresh the data when viewing list from local Database store the new locally.
+Users can try again when the network isn't available and can refresh the data when viewing list from local Database to store the new data locally.

 ## Screenshots :
 ![Network Unavailable](/Gautam1787/userlist/raw/master/screenshots/1.png)